Pi4J/pi4j-template-javafx/README.md

 It should be pointed out, that all changes to the model are performed asynchronously, thus validation can only be done after the asynchronous Tasks are completed.

-An example can be seen in `ExampleControllerTest`.
+An example can be seen in `SomeControllerTest`.

 #### Presentation-Model Tests